prasunsrivastava/deploy-pythonic-rag/README.md

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

 **The application is not able to reason through the questions asked.
-It is not able to generate a coherent answer to the second question.
-It seems as if it got lost in the details and faced challenges in creating a coherent response.
-Also, it was unable to answer the last question which leads me to think that the model is not able to digest large pieces of context.**
+In my initial try, the application was not able to generate a coherent answer to the second question.
+It seemed as if it got lost in the details and faced challenges in creating a coherent response.
+However, subsequently, I have found that it does answer the question and does a decent job but can tend to get lost sometimes.
+Also, it was unable to answer the last question which leads me to think that the model is not able to digest large pieces of information.**

 ## 🚧 CHALLENGE MODE 🚧